futurice/field-ops-guide/field-ops-guide.md

 **What is the criteria for "yes"?**

-The work estimates presented in the proposal have been validated by someone whose skillset matches with the job.
+The work estimates presented in the proposal have been validated by someone whose skillset matches the job.

 For example, the amount of design work needed has been checked by an actual designer - preferably someone whose CV is in the Proposal.
 The same applies for the implementation estimates & the tech competency.